Ifoo777/Level-1-Task-1--Thinking-like-a-programmer-Pseudocode/README.md

-Level 1 Task 1 -Thinking like a programmer: Pseudocode
+# Level 1 Task 1 -Thinking like a programmer: Pseudocode

+## Task 1

 Create a new text file called pseudo.txt.